Pilot TMS for Methamphetamine Use Disorder

 Statistical Analysis:

 Functional Connectivity Analysis: fMRI functional connectivity analysis will be performed using a standard analysis pipeline.
 Functional images will undergo pre-processing including brain extraction, motion correction, spatial smoothing (6 mm FWHM), and temporal filtering (.008 Hz < f < 0.08 Hz).
 Following preprocessing, the fMRI signal will be corrected for potential sources of noise using image-based estimates and motion correction parameters.
 The resulting corrected time-series will be used for all functional connectivity analyses.
 Functional connectivity will be measured by extracting time-series data from the pre-processed imaging data for the regions of interest (ROIs).
 Multiple ROIs will be examined and will be defined as spheres (6mm radius) based on coordinate locations previously published by Yeo and colleagues.
 Specifically, we will focus on connectivity in the cingulo-opercular network involved in cognitive control and salience (DLPFC - anterior insula; DLPFC - anterior cingulate) and reward processing/motivation circuit (MPFC - ventral striatum).
 Analyses will be averaged across right and left hemispheres but we will also explore differences between right and left hemispheres.
 The time series from the ROIs will be cross-correlated with the time-series from the other ROIs to determine the strength of functional connectivity between regions.
 The resulting Pearson's r will be converted to Fisher's z scores to improve normality for the statistical analysis.
 We will treat each ROI pair connection (DLPFC - anterior insula, DLPFC - anterior cingulate, MPFC - ventral striatum) as a dependent variable.
-Primary analyses will use paired t-tests or Wilcoxon signed-rank tests to compare connectivity at baseline vs. after TMS treatment.
+Primary analyses will use Wilcoxon rank-sum tests to compare changes in connectivity at baseline vs. after TMS treatment between groups.
 We will explore correlates of connectivity and changes using Pearson or Spearman correlations and linear regression or mixed models.

 Exploratory Analysis: Follow-up exploratory voxel-wise analyses will be conducted for functional connectivity, which will provide thousands of individual predictors.
 This will help confirm findings in large parcel ROI based analysis.
 We will use the same statistical models as used for the ROI based analysis described above but at the voxel level.
 Voxel-wise data creates a high-dimensional problem in which the number of predictors far exceeds the number of participants.
 Machine learning methods, such as random forest will be used to handle the high-dimensional sub-analyses.
 Random forest requires a minimum of data assumptions, automatically accounts for non-linear and interaction effects, and it has proven useful in identifying useful predictors in high-dimensional contexts.